Malawi–United Kingdom relations

 Malawi and the United Kingdom have formal diplomatic relations.
-They are both Commonwealth countries.
+They are both Commonwealth countries and members of the United Nations.

 History

 British influence in modern-day Malawi began through a system of foreign influence when Nyasaland became a British protectorate under a colonial administration.
 The Queen of Great Britain became the Queen of Nyasaland.
 Nyasaland gained independence on 6 July 1964 and has since known as Malawi.

 Post colonial relations

 Malawi has had diplomatic relations with United Kingdom during the post-colonial era.

 Cochrane-Dyet cable

 Malawi and the UK found themselves in a diplomatic row in 2012 that resulted in the mutual expulsion of their envoys.
 Bingu wa Mutharika expelled British High Commissioner Fergus Cochrane-Dyet for calling him "arrogant" and "intolerant" after a leaked cable was published in The Nation newspaper.
 The United Kingdom in return expelled acting High Commissioner Flossie Gomile-Chidyaonga and revoked her invitation to the royal wedding of the Duke and Duchess of Cambridge.
 Relations were restored after Joyce Banda came into power.